galaxyproject/galaxy_mentor_network/content/faq.md

 ### What should I know about the GMN programme?

-Designed for any Galaxy members (both new and existing), this two months Gmentoring programme will equip participants (Gmentees and Gmentors) with a broad set of practical skills to boost knowledge and thrive in the Galaxy community.
+Designed for any Galaxy members (both new and existing), this two months mentoring programme will equip participants (Gmentees and Gmentors) with a broad set of practical skills to boost knowledge and thrive in the Galaxy community.

 **Gmentees** can be any Galaxy member.
 During the course of the program, Gmentees are required to complete their individual or team projects and share them with their Gmentor.